TheSoftwareHouse/rad-modules/docusaurus/docs/notifications/notifications-getting-started.md

 2. Installed docker and docker-compose (optional but it will save you a lot of time)

 After that please follow steps:
-1. Create a catalog where we will be playing with the mailer service:
+1. Create a directory where we will be playing with the notifications service:

 ```text
 mkdir notifications-service-playground
 ```

-2. Go to the catalog:
+2. Go to the directory:

 ```text
 cd notifications-service-playground